 5. Rule of 2/3 is Not for Video Tutorials

-If you are filming a video report or tutorial, then place the client in the center of the frame.
-This is not an artistic photo or a video presentation with a presenter and graphics in the frame.
+If you are filming a video report or tutorial, place the client in the center of the frame.
+It is not an artistic photo or a video presentation with a presenter and graphics in the frame.
 The two-thirds rule does not apply here.

 You may also like to read: Filming an Interview: What You Need to Know about Filming Interviews?